smillier/BeerTapRoundDisplay/README.md

 # BeerTapRoundDisplay
 Kegerator custom display using GC9A01 1.28" round display, hx711 with weight sensors and ESP32.
-Project is fully functionnal now for my needs.
+Project is fully working now for my needs.
 Lot of improvements are coming.
 ![](https://github.com/smillier/BeerTapRoundDisplay/blob/master/doc/render1.png)
 ## Hardware list